 If you don’t have a personal umbrella policy, your life savings may be at risk due to unexpected, unforeseen, unpredictable and unintentional acts that cause damage or harm to others or their property.

 What does umbrella insurance cover?

 The short answer: a lot of things your regular insurance policies don’t.
+Think of it this way, when you go out in the rain, a hat protects your head, gloves protect your hands, and boots protect your feet, but you still use an umbrella for overall protection.
 Hence the name umbrella insurance.
-Think of it this way, when you go out in the rain, a hat protects your head, gloves protect your hands, and boots protect your feet, but you still use an umbrella for overall protection.

 A simple, inexpensive and easy-to-get umbrella insurance policy could save you millions of dollars – and a lot of heartache.
 Its purpose is to provide extra coverage beyond the limits of your existing insurance policies.
 However, if you’ve ever been caught in a torrential downpour, you know that umbrellas don’t always cover everything.

-Here’s what you need to know about umbrella insurance:
+Here’s what you need to know about umbrella insurance

 - An umbrella policy provides extra insurance coverage beyond your existing auto and homeowners policies.
 That’s why they call it an umbrella policy – it covers pretty much anything that might go wrong.